root-project/jsroot/docs/JSROOT.md

     + 'gui' default gui for offline/online applications
     + 'load' name of user script(s) to load
     + 'onload' name of function to call when scripts loading completed
+    + 'nocache' avoid use of cache for loading of JSROOT scripts

 For instance, to load functionality with normal 2D graphics and binary ROOT files support, one should specify: